ShobiTashi/Risk-Assessment/README.md

 This directory aligns with the following standards:

 ## ISO/IEC 27001:2022
-Clause 4–10: Risk-based ISMS
+- Clause 4–10: Risk-based ISMS
-Annex A: Controls supporting risk treatment
+-Annex A: Controls supporting risk treatment
 A.5.8: Information security risk management
 A.5.9: Risk treatment processes